BenTibi55/README/README.md

-- 👋 Hi, I’m Benjamin Tibi, aka TheShark55.
-People Call me like that because I am a shark, and I love the number 5.
+- 👋 Hi, I’m Benjamin Tibi.
 I am currently in my 2nd year in one of the best Engineering schools in France : CentraleSupélec.
 - 👀 I’m interested in Quantitative Finance.
 - 🌱 I’m currently learning Stochastic processes, Markov chains, Martingales, and a lot a things related to Market Finance.
 - 💞️ I’m a big fan of sports.
 Especially I like to play and watch Football and Tennis.
 And did several competitions.